FIRE & WATER: THE GREAT DISASTERS OF SAG HARBOR

 THE EARLY DAYS OF THE SAG HARBOR FIRE DEPARTMENT

-Sag Harbor has the fined distinction of having the first Fire Department in the State of New York, having been chartered in 1803.
+Sag Harbor has the fine distinction of having the first Volunteer Fire Department in the State of New York, having been chartered in 1803.
 Before pump hoses and fire hydrants, all residents of Sag Harbor were expected to keep leather buckets in their households to help form fire brigades, and were fined 50 cents if they were found to be lacking.
 Fires in wooden buildings, and especially those storing whale oil, were notoriously hard to put out, and it took an especially courageous person, then as now, to tackle them.
 We offer these wonderful early photos of the Sag Harbor Fire Department to give you a sense of our previous first responders.

 Of special note is that William Howard, the Sag Harbor Fire Chief at turn of the 20th C, was also a gifted photographer who provided many of the invaluable historical photographs that grace this tour, as well as many of the Eastville Community Historical Society's “Collective Identity” photographs, featured here in the tour “Eastville Community: Unique Diversity”.